Microneedling Cost | Factors to Consider

 Cosmetic Needling With At Home Tools

-Cosmetic needling refers to users who choose to administer microneedling themselves with at-home tools, such as with pens, stamps, or rollers.
-These tools can range anywhere between $20 to $1000 but are generally less effective than in-office procedures with the oversite of a professional.
+Cosmetic needling refers to microneedling at shallower depths between 0.2 and 0.3mm.
+Users can administer microneedling themselves with at-home tools, such as pens, stamps, or rollers.
+These tools can range anywhere between $20 to $1000 but are generally less effective than in-office procedures with the oversight of a professional.

 These tools will eventually need replacement needles and cartridges to upkeep safety measures.
 You must also factor in the products to be used before and after microneedling.
-Serums, creams, proper sunscreen, and also products to clean and maintain your tools.
+Serums, creams, proper sunscreen, and other products will be needed for proper aftercare, as well as to clean and maintain your tools.

-Cosmetic needling, specifically dermarolling, works best for surface-level skin issues such as with improving texture and tone.
+Cosmetic needling, specifically dermarolling, works best for surface-level skin issues such as improving texture and tone.

 With RadioFrequency